ParsaBordbar/basic_mano_computer/README.md

 Please note that this is a complex task and requires a good understanding of VHDL and computer architecture.
 It's recommended to refer to a textbook like "Digital Design and Computer Architecture" by M. Mano for a comprehensive understanding.

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines before making any changes.

-Happy coding! 😊